 6) Take a couple of good strong bags to carry all the freebies and leaflets you will accumulate on the way around.
 Be wary of taking backpacks as some venues don’t allow them because they get in the way when it is very crowded.
 If in doubt check with the organisors first.

-7) If you have a Tesco Clubcard you can exchange points for entrance tickets to some shows and save a lot of money of the ticekt price.
+7) If you have a Tesco Clubcard you can sometimes exchange points for entrance tickets to some shows and save a lot of money of the ticket price.
 For example it only costs around £4 to get a ticket for Sewing For Pleasure/Fashion Embroidery & Stitch/Hobbycrafts.

 8) Have a look on exhibitor’s social media or blogs to see if they are offering any vouchers you can use at the show.

 9) If you are using the cloakroom ask if you are able to drop your bags in at lunchtime so you don’t have to carry them around all day.
 They often let you do that using the same ticket you purchased when you arrived.